petronig/Unit-1-Homework-Assignment-FinTech-Case-Study/README.md

 # Unit-1-Homework-Assignment-FinTech-Case-Study

-# TITLE
+# Financial Case Study of Kabbage, Inc.

 ## Overview and Origin

+* Kabbage, Inc.

+* Incorporated February 12, 2009, based in Atlanta, Georgia

-* Name of company
+* Founders:

-* When was the company incorporated?

-* Who are the founders of the company?
+    * Rob Frohwein, CEO
+    * Kathryn Petralia, President
+    * Marc Gorlin

 * How did the idea for the company (or project) come about?